-During pregnancy your digestive system may slow down.
+During pregnancy, your digestive system may slow down.
 Although uncomfortable, it is not dangerous and can be managed.
 Do not take any laxatives unless instructed to do so.
 Also try these tips:

-- Increase your fluid intake. - Increase your fiber; eat more fresh fruits and vegetables. - If you're not already exercising, add mild exercise to your daily routine. - You may take a stool softener such as docusate sodium: 100mg, up to twice a day.
-This medication is safe during pregnancy; it is added to many prenatal vitamins.
+- ► Increase your fluid intake. - ► Increase your fiber; eat more fresh fruits and vegetables. - ► If you're not already exercising, add mild exercise to your daily routine. - ➤ Check with your doctor to see if you can take a stool softener.
+This medication is usually safe during pregnancy; it is added to many prenatal vitamins.